 Rationale

 Grounded in research and Innovation, EU Missions aim to mobilise R&I actors to help tackle some of the most pressing societal issues.
-In this spirit, the Adaptation Mission has funded over 50 projects to test and develop climate resilience solutions that help regions adapting to climate change.
-However, creating knowledge is not enough, to trigger change at the pace required, and it should be ensured that the relevant knowledge reaches the relevant decision-makers.
+In this spirit, the Adaptation Mission has funded over 50 projects to test and develop solutions that help regions adapting to climate change.
+However, creating knowledge is not enough to trigger change at the pace required.
+It is essential that that the right knowledge reaches the decision-makers.
 Acting as a follow-up to REGILIENCE+, this topic aims to ensure that the actionable solutions developed in the context of the Mission (and beyond) are actively brought to the knowledge and made available to the regions and local authorities in Europe.

 Target audience